praclet/ctf_osint/challenges/your_mission/your_mission.md

 Your mission, should you choose to accept it, is to find anything that could help stop this evil hacker.
 What are they looking for?
 What is their goal?
 The very survival of 42 depends on your success.
 No pressure.

-To solve challenges, you will submit flags on the platform in the following format: `APT42{found_flag_here}`
+To solve challenges, you will submit flags on the platform in the following format: `APT{flag_here}`

-For example, if you should find the name of a "popular meme cat known for his distaste for salad", you would submit the flag as follows:  `APT42{Smudge}`
+For example, if you should find the name of a "popular meme cat known for his distaste for salad", you would submit the flag as follows:  `APT{Smudge}`

 Answer is case-sensitive and accented letters are required (for example, é, à).